The Stoke Hill Federation Curriculum

 Accompanying this Learning Letter is a 'Knowledge Organiser' which captures some of the main concepts and vocabulary taught as part of their project work (more detail about the curriculum taught can be found in the relevant 'Progression Documents' further down this page).

-Foundation Stage and Nursery projects regularly focus upon aspects of the curriculum area titled 'Understanding the World'.
+Early Years Foundation Stage - Nursery and Reception projects regularly focus upon aspects of the curriculum area titled 'Understanding the World'.

 Key Stage 1 projects typically focus on learning in Science, Art and Design, History, Geography, etc. and can be a combination of subjects.